greenelab/xswap-manuscript/manuscript.md

 If degree strongly influences edge prediction, then imbalance or bias in the distribution of degrees could lead to nonspecific or misleading predictions.
 We introduce a network permutation framework to quantify the effects of node degree on edge prediction.
 Our framework decomposes performance into the proportions attributable to degree and the network's specific connections.
+We discover that performance attributable to factors other than degree is often only a small portion of overall performance.
+Degree's predictive performance diminishes when the networks used for training and testing---despite measuring the same biological relationships---were generated using distinct techniques and hence have large differences in degree distribution.
-Additionally, our permutation-derived edge prior quantifies the probability that an edge exists based only on node degree.
+We introduce the permutation-derived edge prior as the probability that an edge exists based only on degree.
 The edge prior shows excellent discrimination and calibration for 20 biomedical networks (16 bipartite, 3 undirected, 1 directed), with AUROCs frequently exceeding 0.85.
-Feature performance exceeding the edge prior is attributable to factors other than degree, and we find that it is often only a small portion of overall performance.
-Degree's predictive performance diminishes when the networks used for training and testing, despite measuring the same biological relationships, were generated using distinct techniques and hence have large differences in degree distribution.
-Researchers seeking to predict new or missing edges in biological networks should use the edge prior as a baseline.
+Researchers seeking to predict new or missing edges in biological networks should use the edge prior as a baseline to identify the fraction of performance that is nonspecific because of degree.
-Degree preserving permutation allows researchers to directly investigate which features used for prediction capture degree and which also capture additional information.
 We released our methods as an open-source Python package (https://github.com/hetio/xswap/).